iotaledger/iota.rs/README.md

 ```

 # Donations:
-If you feel so inclined, you can send donations to the following address:
+If you feel so inclined, you can find my address for donations at:
-`NVVBJERMSOUSAUZUTSHGTSJQLGPGJMRPQRCUHJWKTWWTUEGWY9UDIAUBQBFLSZJR9QOGWOYGNAWDNIVT9WVAAIKATX`

-or you can go here to find it as well:

 https://ecosystem.iota.org/projects/iota-lib-rs